Family Stories

 cc-by-sa/2.0 - © Martin Bodman - geograph.org.uk/p/441946

 Arthur Flew (bap.
 16 Sep 1789 in Rackenford), son of Richard Flew and Ann Kingdom, married Sarah Hines (reputedly b. around 1781 in Exeter.
 The only available baptism record is for a Sarah Hines bap.
-11 Jun 1775, daughter of Thomas and Elizabeth Hines, but I've been unable to confirm this is her), on 26 Dec 1814, in Tiverton (the venue of this marriage is not specified).
+11 Jun 1775, daughter of Thomas and Elizabeth Hines, but I've been unable to confirm this is her), on 26 Dec 1814, in Tiverton (exact venue is not specified).

 Records exist for three children of Arthur and Sarah, baptised in Rackenford: